 Decorate your space with houseplants.
 Because we lead busy lives, houseplants put us in touch with nature inside our homes.
 Having houseplants and other greenery around us helps us feel more relaxed.

-Studies show houseplants also put oxygen in the air.
+Studies show houseplants also release oxygen in the air.
 Let them purify the air while you breathe life into your space.

 When you decorate your space with houseplants, try using them like you would other decorative accessories.
 Make your greenery part of your color scheme, while letting your houseplants add height and texture anywhere in your home.